TommasoBenvenuti/Chemical_equilibrium/README.md

-# Chemical_equilibrium
+# Chemical Equilibrium of Glycerol Conformers

-In this Fortran90 code we calculated the partition function for two conformers of glycerol, starting from "ab initio" data, such as vibrational frequencies and zero-point-energy.
+This repository contains Fortran90 codes to calculate the partition function and equilibrium constant between two conformers of glycerol (A and B as shown in image "immagine_conformeri.JPG")), using "ab initio" data  including vibrational frequencies and zero-point energy in the gas phase.
-This data are extracted from : J. Phys.
+The data are extracted from the paper:
+------ J. Phys.
 Chem.
-A 2000, 104, 47, 11220–11222, Riccardo Chelli et al. , https://doi.org/10.1021/jp002677e
+A 2000, 104, 47, 11220–11222, Riccardo Chelli et al., [DOI: 10.1021/jp002677e](https://doi.org/10.1021/jp002677e) ------
-We also tried to visualize the effect of temperature on the equilibrium.
-An exponential decrease of the equilibrium costant was expected, but in this way we managed to demonstrate this.

-We wrote a basic matlab script to fit this data, using fitting libraries.

-"Vibrazionale.f90", "mom_inerzia.f90" are modules to be compiled before the main "funz_partizione.f90".
-They are referred to the calculation at temperature T= 298.15 K.

-"Vibrazionale_temperature.f90", "mom_inerzia_temperature.f90" and "funz_partizione_temperature.f90" are the codes referred to the calculation over the temperatures.
+The calculation is also focused on the temperature dependence of the equilibrium constant.

+===== CODE STRUCTURE =====
+       --M-A-I-N--

+  - `funz_partizione.f90`: Main program for calculating the partition function at T = 298.15 K.
+  - `funz_partizione_temperature.f90`: Main program for partition function over a range of temperatures (40 K to 420 K).

+    --M-O-D-U-L-E-S--

+  - `Vibrazionale.f90` and `mom_inerzia.f90`: Modules for calculations at T = 298.15 K.
+  - `Vibrazionale_temperature.f90` and `mom_inerzia_temperature.f90`: Modules for range of temperatures.

+====== Additional Scripts =======
+  - A basic MATLAB script is provided to fit the equilibrium constant vs. temperature data and visualize the results(As shown in Image kp_T)

+ ==== Results ====
+The Code provide that conformer B is more stable than A, at 298.15 K and generally all over the range.
+The analysis reveals an exponential decrease in the equilibrium constant with increasing temperature.
+This behavior is visualized using the provided MATLAB script.

+=== How to Compile ====
+1. === Compile Modules ===
+   gfortran -c Vibrazionale.f90 mom_inerzia.f90
+2. === Compile Main ===
+   gfortran -o main funz_partizione.f90 Vibrazionale.o mom_inerzia.o
+   /main.exe
+The same for the code over the temperature